home-assistant/home-assistant.io/source/components/media_player.itunes.markdown

 ---

 <img src='/images/supported_brands/itunes.png' class='brand pull-right' />
  The iTunes platform allows you to control [iTunes](http://apple.com/itunes/) via [itunes-api](https://github.com/maddox/itunes-api) from Home Assistant.
+Play, pause, or skip songs remotely on iTunes running on your Mac.

 <p class='note'>
 iTunes itself can not be remotely controlled.
 In order to control your iTunes,